aogilvy10/FUT-Team-Builder/README.md

-# FUT - Team - Builder, a Python Django API and React app
+# FUT - Team - Builder

+## Python Django API and React app

 My final dev project for the Software Engineering Immersive course, a complex full-stack application built with Django REST Framework and React.